WebXDAO/DEV-NFT/CONTRIBUTING.md

 This section guides you through submitting an enhancement suggestion, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion 📝 and find related suggestions. 🔎

 Since the new GitHub Issue forms we only suggest you to include most information possible.

-But you can also **issues** to see if the enhancement has already been suggested.
+You can see **issues** to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.

 > **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.